malmgrek/gammy/README.md

-# Gammy – Generalized additive models in Python with Bayesian twist
+# Gammy – Generalized additive models in Python with a Bayesian twist

 Generalized additive model is a predictive model which is defined as a sum of terms which are calibrated using observation data.
 This